PUEOCollaboration/neovim/doc/main.md

 (Try `=` yourself and see what happens!)

 To commit the staged changes, press the leader key, then `c`, and `m`.
-Once again a buffer with pop up for you to edit the commit message.
+Once again a buffer will pop up for you to edit the commit message.
 Save and quit with the usual `:wq`.

 ![Git commit demo](git_commit_demo.png)